Ahsan3991/Godot_Game/README.md

 goes on a journey to find a new home.
 You as a pilot of the ship have to make sure they reach their destination safely.

 HOW TO PLAY
-1) Just search the right game executable file according to your OS
+1) Just search the right game executable zip file according to your OS
-2) Download the file
+2) Download the file and extract it to your favourite game folder
 3) Run it and destroy those nasty Meteors!!!

 Things to add: